kNN For Whisper And Its Effect On Bias And Speaker Adaptation: Introduction

 Automatic speech recognition (ASR) has improved significantly over the years.
 A recent success has been the end-to-end transformer encoder-decoder Whisper model \citep{radford2023whisper}.
 Besides its architecture, in the landscape of data scarcity that plagues speech recognition, Whisper stands out in having been trained on over 680,000 hours of transcribed audio on a wide variety of languages.
 Most of this data was in English, and both the amount of training data and performance for each language varied considerably.

 Since fine-tuning models may lead to catastrophic forgetting, research has looked toward non-parametric methods to improve performance.
-One such method is $k$NN at a token level, first introduced by \citet{khandelwal2020kNNLG} for language generation, and then applied to machine translation (MT) by \citet{khandelwal2021kNNMT}.
-It involves storing the hidden states together with each token in a sequence as key-value pairs in a datastore.
-At inference time, at each step, the model's hidden state is used to search the datastore for the $k$ nearest tokens, and the output probability of the found tokens is increased.
-The benefit of $k$NN is that one can create separate datastores depending on any category that one wishes to adapt a model's performance to, without needing to fine-tune the model.
+One such method is token-level $k$NN search, first introduced by \citet{khandelwal2020kNNLG} for language generation, and then applied to machine translation (MT) by \citet{khandelwal2021kNNMT}.
+This $k$NN method, described in detail in \cref{sec:knn}, involves storing the hidden states together with each token in a sequence as key-value pairs in an optimized structure called a \emph{datastore}.
+At inference time, at each step, the model's hidden state is used to search the datastore for the $k$ nearest tokens, and the output probability of the found tokens is changed.
+One benefit of $k$NN is that one can create separate datastores depending on any category that one wishes to adapt a model's performance to, without needing to fine-tune the model.
 Although the datastores require space on the disk, they tend to be smaller than the weights that would otherwise need to be stored for a fine-tuned model, especially for very big models.
+Additionally, we find $k$NN promising as it is a rare successful departure from the dominant paradigm of parametric linear classification heads.

 Compared to text-to-text language generation models, speech introduces a new variable, namely pronunciation variability, which influences ASR performance both for individual speakers, as well as for speaker groups, which has the potential to introduce new forms of bias.